LEARNAcademy/react-and-enzyme/03-jest-and-interactions/README.md

 ```

 ## Time to Refactor
 Now that we have 100% test coverage of our code, we are free to refactor.
 And, in fact, we take a look at our code, and decide that the ```handleClick``` function is just too wordy.
-We'd rather do this as an anyonymous function.
+We'd rather do this as an anonymous function.
 With Test coverage, we can confidently, and safely do any changes we wish.

 Here's the refactored code, and our test is still green.